Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Some are in the center of town, by one of the rivers; others are high up on hills, in residential areas, or in the suburbs.
 What they have in common is the reaction of awe you'll have when you see them, and the double blink you'll unwittingly have when you wonder just how real they are.
 Have a look at some of the best murals here.

-The final one I want to list is the newest one: the Musée des Confluences, named for the confluence of two rivers where it sits, the Rhône River and the Saône River.
+The final one I want to list is the newest one: the Musée des Confluences, named for the confluence of two rivers where it sits, the Rhône River and the Saône River (take this lovely one-hour cruise to see things from the water).
 It defies description and even after a lengthy visit I cannot really tell you what it's about − it just seems to cover everything!

 In the museum's own words: It "tells the story of mankind and the history of life.
 Unprecedented in the world of European museums, it sets up a dialogue between all the sciences to better understand the world."
 Just go.